squirrelsoft-dev/doc-fetcher/commands/fetch-docs.md

    - If rate limited: Suggest increasing `crawl_delay_ms` in `doc-fetcher-config.json`
    - If documentation too large (>500 pages): Inform user and ask if they want to continue
    - If framework not detected: Suggest using `--url` with the docs homepage
+   - If script not found: Verify the doc-fetcher plugin is installed

 5. **Skill Generation**: If `auto_generate_skills: true` in config, inform the user that a skill was automatically created and how to use it.

 ## Important Notes

+- The script runs from the plugin directory: `~/.claude/plugins/cache/doc-fetcher/`
+- The `--path` parameter tells it which project to operate on (current directory)
-- The cache directory is configured in `doc-fetcher-config.json` (defaults to `.claude/docs` in the project directory)
+- The cache directory is configured in `doc-fetcher-config.json` (defaults to `.claude/docs` in the project)
 - Fetching can take several minutes for large documentation sets
 - Use specific versions (e.g., `/fetch-docs nextjs 15.0.0`) to match your project's package.json
 - The fetched docs are stored locally and won't be updated automatically (use `/update-docs` for that)